 San Jose Municipal Code Sec.
 8.08.200 vests in the City Manager, or her or his designee, as Director of the Office of Emergency Services emergency power to enact rules and regulations subject to later ratification by the City Council.
 Over the years, the Director, because the Council was not in session, issued proclamations declaring the existence of a local emergency.
 During both instances the Mayor was available but did not have the power to declare the local emergency and implement the powers delineated in Sec.
 8.08.250.
 For 7 days thereafter, the powers of the City Manager to wit: "to make and issue rules and regulations on matters reasonably related to the protection of life and property", were not ratified by the City Council.
+This Proposal #3 substitutes the Mayor (or Vice-Mayor in his or her absence) for the City Manager as the person authorized to declare a local emergency.
+Furthermore, said declaration expires if it is not ratified by the City Council within 72 hours.

-2) How has this problem possibly benefited or burdened people,
+2) How has this problem possibly benefited or burdened people, especially BIPOC, low-income, undocument ed and immigrant, those experiencing houselessne